KamzaManyama/KamzaManyama/README.md

 Clean, responsive website for an ISO consultancy, built to communicate services clearly and build trust with prospective clients.

 **Market relevance:** Targets the compliance and certification consulting space, where credibility and clarity of service offering directly influence lead conversion — the design choices are commercially driven, not just aesthetic.

+**Why I built it:** I wanted to practice designing for trust rather than just function — a consultancy site lives or dies on whether a visitor believes the business is credible within seconds, and that's a different design problem than a typical product landing page.

 `HTML5` `Tailwind CSS` `JavaScript`